thegenius/hermes/README.md

 mvn clean pacakge
 java -jar target/example-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```
-And now you can use your favorite editor to modify JavaFoo.java KotlinFoo.kt and GroovyFoo.groovy.
+And now you can use your favorite editor to modify JavaFoo.java.
 Then you will see the hotswap magic.

 ## QUICK START